gproebstin/yet_again/content/posts/tiny_transformer.md

 date: 2023-06-24
 draft: false
 ---
-(**Starting Note**: This is an abridged version of a much, much longer transformer explainer.
+(**Starting Note**: This is an abridged/'cheat sheet' version of a much, much longer transformer explainer.
 If you want to read the long version, you can find it [here](https://highdimensionalgrace.com/posts/big_transformer/)!)

 ---
 GPT-3 predicts what word will follow a sequence of text. **How does GPT work?**